Skip to main content

 Which bulb fits which ecosystem

 The compatibility matrix below shows which of the four major ecosystems each bulb supports natively, without third-party bridges.
-Matter certification is the protocol-readiness signal — only the LIFX A19 carries an ASIN-level certification today (verified 2026), while WiZ and Hue carry roadmap commitments.
-For Apple HomeKit households, the practical pick list collapses to Hue, LIFX, and WiZ; Govee, Kasa, and Wyze all rule themselves out at this gate.
+Matter certification is the protocol-readiness signal — only the LIFX A19 carries an ASIN-level certification today (verified 2026), Philips Hue exposes its bulbs to Matter controllers through the Hue Bridge rather than per-bulb certification, and WiZ remains a roadmap commitment with no certified ASIN yet.
+For Apple HomeKit households that need native HomeKit, the practical pick list collapses to Hue and LIFX; WiZ reaches Siri only through its voice bridge, and Govee, Kasa, and Wyze rule themselves out at this gate.
 The SHE Smart Lighting Value Score reflects this composite weighting: a normalized Matter coefficient of 7 versus 3 versus 1 produces meaningfully different value tiers in the final ranking calculation.
 Compared with single-axis "best ecosystem" rankings, the composite SHE Smart Lighting Value Score yields a ranking that captures roughly 5x more architectural nuance per dollar across these six bulbs over a 25,000-hour rated lifespan.

 ProductAlexaGoogle HomeApple HomeKitSmartThingsMatter